 What is Plastic Free July?

 Founded in 2011 by Rebecca Prince-Ruiz, the founder of The Plastic Free Foundation, Plastic Free July is a global movement inspiring individuals to take action in the fight against plastic pollution.
 To date, it has inspired an estimated 326 million participants in 177 countries!
 The goal of the movement is simple: educate your community on the plastic pollution crisis, and use July as a month to challenge yourself to make your life more sustainable.
 Whether that means switching to reusable straws, recommitting to recycling, or shopping in bulk at the grocery store with your own containers!
 Plastic Free July is all about finding what works for you and your lifestyle.

 Getting involved is easy!
 You can take the formal Plastic Free July challenge here, and take a pledge to eliminate single-use plastics for a day, a week, a month, or even a year!
 You can also opt for weekly emails that highlight other participants – and their tips and tricks that help them stay motivated throughout the challenge.

-Beyond the formal Plastic Free July challenge, tune in to our social media, and the social media of key voices in the sustainability movement!
-Plastic Free July leads to a ton of knowledge sharing, and the sustainability community is here to help you on your plastic free journey.
+Beyond the formal Plastic Free July challenge, tune in to our social media and the social media accounts of key voices in the sustainability movement!
+Plastic Free July leads to a ton of knowledge sharing, and the sustainability community is here to help you on your plastic-free journey.

 Where do I start?

-Once you’ve identified where you need to make changes in your life to become more plastic free, EarthHero can help you implement those changes!
-Our curated Zero Waste category has thousands of reusable, plastic free, and zero waste products that you can utilize during the Plastic Free July challenge – and beyond!
-Plus, we use plastic free or minimal plastic shipping packaging…. aka no styrofoam packaging peanuts.
+Once you’ve identified where you need to make changes in your life to reduce plastic, EarthHero can help you implement those changes!
+Our curated collection of Plastic Alternatives has hundreds of reusable, plastic-free, and zero-waste products that you can utilize to replace plastic products.
+Plus, we ship our packages plastic-free…. aka no styrofoam packaging peanuts.